This page describes my research on mathematical

 and Steve Bradshaw) and one undergraduate (Michael Bunch) who worked on

-are news reports about the project and its participants:
+are links to news reports about the projects and its participants:

 - Valerie Bazie